shabihish/propensity-evaluation/data/README.md

 - 4 high-risk domains (biosecurity, chemical security, cybersecurity, and self-proliferation)
 - 32 distinct workspaces (environments) within those domains
 - 161 unique agent roles within those workspaces
-- 30 unique attack vectors (dangerous capabilities)
+- 50 unique hazardous capabilities (also referred to as attack vectors in our code)

-See [benchmark statistics](#benchmark-statistics) for a detailed breakdown of the scenario distribution across domains, workspaces, roles, and risk categories.
+See [benchmark statistics](#benchmark-statistics) for a detailed breakdown of the scenario distribution across domains, workspaces, roles, and hazardous capabilities.

 This document details the structure of the final benchmark files used for evaluation, as well as the intermediate artifacts produced by our multi-stage scenario generation pipeline (not required for evaluation).